-The Plan supports a mix and intensity of land uses that allows for fewer and shorter trips, and promotes a complete, connected, and accessible multi-modal transportation system that allows for more trips to be convenient for transit and active transportation options.
+The plan supports a mix and intensity of land uses that allows for fewer and shorter trips, and promotes a complete, connected, and accessible multimodal transportation system, making more trips convenient for transit and active transportation options.

 - S-BR-90.
 Encourage the development of a Transportation Management Association in BelRed to assist employers in providing commute options for employees. - S-BR-91.
-Manage the supply of parking and consider establishing maximum parking requirements to encourage the use of transit, car/van pool, and active transportation commute options.
+Manage the supply of parking and consider establishing maximum parking requirements to encourage the use of transit, car/van pool and active transportation commute options.